Rules and Regulations

 - Vehicles parked in an area reserved for handicapped persons

-- Vehicles parked in a fire lane, or near a fire hydrant
+- Vehicles parked in a fire lane, near a fire hydrant, or illegally stopped in front of building entrances

 Other conditions may exist that require the removal of vehicles from campus property.
 The university reserves the right to tow vehicles from its property for blatant violations of the parking rules and whenever public safety is compromised.
 Towing and additional vehicle storage charges, in addition to any fines imposed, are the responsibility of the owner and/or operator of the vehicle in violation.